peropzp/ribriderovanje/README.md

 Blueprint for open source side mount rebreather.
-Diving is dangerous, Rebreathers are know to have killed people.
+Diving is dangerous, Rebreathers are known to have killed people.
 Build it and use it on your own risk.